 #7 Gulou East Street: new discoveries in old Beijing

 New meets old in Gulou East Street, one of the main streets in Beijing’s old Hutong district, and easily reached by bus.
 You’ll find all kinds of eccentric things like vintage clothing, video games, quirky animation, and something truly retro -a traditionally-made rice-paper umbrella.
 While you’re there, pop into one of Gulou East Street’s many cafes, bars, or restaurants for a delicious Hutong treat.

 #8 Arts and crafts on Liulichang Cultural Street

 Immerse yourself into hundreds of years of commercial culture.
 Liulichang Cultural Street is a shopping heaven for art lovers and artists alike.
 You’ll find lots of high-quality Chinese art, such as ancient books, calligraphy, paintings, and much more.
 Liulichang Cultural Street is located in the Xuanwu District, and you can easily get there by metro or bus.

 #9 Afternoon tea on Maliandao Tea Street

 Fancy some afternoon tea after a morning of sightseeing?
 Why not hop on the metro or bus, and visit Beijing’s largest tea market.
 Maliandao Tea Street has more than 100 tea shops, and about five tea halls collecting thousands of different kinds of teas from all across China.
 Each shop has its own special area for tasting the different kinds of teas, and the owners are always happy to share tips and tricks on how to distinguish the quality of tea, or how to sip your tea like a professional.

 #10 Finish the day at Shichahai (or Houhai) Bar Street

-There seems to be a never-ending array of shops, shopping centres, and malls sprouting up in Beijing, which makes shopping an almost inevitable part of your China tour.
+There seems to be a never-ending array of shops, shopping centers, and malls sprouting up in Beijing, which makes Beijing shopping an almost inevitable part of your China tour in Beijing.